Dual Diagnosis Treatment Middletown, CT

 Community Mental Health Affiliates Adult Behavioral Health Clinic - 10.1 miles from Middletown, CT

-Community Mental Health Affiliates Adult Behavioral Health Clinic is a dual-diagnosis treatment center in New Britain, CT that offers treatment for mental health and substance abuse disorders that include phobias as well as schizoid personality disorder.
+Community Mental Health Affiliates Adult Behavioral Health Clinic is a dual diagnosis treatment center in New Britain, CT that provides treatment for drug or alcohol use and mental health disorders that include bipolar disorder as well as bulimia.

 Address: 5 Hart Street, New Britain, CT 06052 in Hartford County